ITensor/website/docs/julia/getting_started/running.md

   Note that you must be in the same folder as `code.jl` for this to work; otherwise input the entire path to the `code.jl` file.
 The code will run and you will see its output in the REPL.
 3. Now say you want to modify and re-run the code.
-To do this, just edit the file in another terminal window or shell session, without closing your Julia session.
+To do this, just edit the file in another terminal window or editor program, without closing your Julia session.
 Now run the command

         julia> include("code.jl")